Doing gender

-In sociology and gender studies, "doing gender" is the idea that gender, rather than being an innate quality of individuals, is a social construct that actively surfaces in everyday human interaction.
+In psychology, sociology and gender studies, "doing gender" is the idea that gender, rather than being an innate quality of individuals, is a social construct that actively surfaces in everyday human interaction.
 This term was used by Candace West and Don Zimmerman in their article "Doing Gender", published in 1987 in Gender and Society.
 According to this paper, an individual's performance of gender is intended to construct gendered behavior as naturally occurring.
 This façade furthers a system through which individuals are judged in terms of their failure or success to meet gendered societal expectations, called the accountability structure.
-The concept of doing gender was later expanded by authors such as West and Fenstermaker in the book Doing Gender, Doing Difference.
+The concept of doing gender was later expanded in the book Doing Gender, Doing Difference, edited by Sarah Fenstermaker and Candace West.

-Concept
+Summary

 The concept of "doing" gender came from conversations of gender from sociology and gender studies.
-The specific term "doing gender" was used in West and Zimmerman's article by the same title, originally written in 1977 but not published until 1987.
-West and Zimmerman illustrate that gender is performed in interactions, and that behaviors are assessed based on socially accepted conceptions of gender.
+The specific term "doing gender" was used in Candace West and Don Zimmerman's article by the same title, originally written in 1977 but not published until 1987.
+In the article, West and Zimmerman illustrate that gender is performed in interactions, and that behaviors are assessed based on socially accepted conceptions of gender.
 Rather than focusing on how gender is ingrained in the individual or perpetuated by institutions, West and Zimmerman emphasize the interactional level as a site where gender is invoked and reinforced.
 They begin by differentiating sex from sex category and gender.
 In this piece, sex is the socially agreed upon criteria for being male or female, usually based on an individual's genitalia at birth or chromosomal typing before birth.
 Sex category is the assumed biological category, regardless of the individual's gender identification.
 This is "established and sustained by the socially required identificatory displays that proclaim one's membership in one or the other category".
 Gender, in this context, is the degree to which an actor is masculine or feminine, in light of societal expectations about what is appropriate for one's sex category.

 Doing gender according to West and Zimmerman "is to advance a new understanding of gender as a routine accomplishment embedded in every day interaction".
-Essentially, West and Zimmerman argued that gender is something that humans created.
+Essentially, they argue that gender is something that humans created.
 As humans, we have categorized and defined many aspects of life.
 If someone was not in favor of their gender role or did something that was not deemed "correct" for that gender this person would be committing an act of social deviance.

-West and Zimmerman proposed that the two main aspects of “doing gender” are gender performance and accountability.
-Hollander’s 2013 work focuses on accountability, where she argues that it has three parts: “orientation", "assessment", and "enforcement”.
-Hollander describes orientation as self-accountability to biological sex.
-Assessment is explained as the process of measuring an individual’s way of doing gender in comparison to their sex.
-Hollander states that assessment holds people accountable to themselves and others.
-The third part is enforcement, which is when someone is actively held accountable to societal norms.
+West and Zimmerman proposed that the two main aspects of "doing gender" are gender performance and accountability.